quicwg/base-drafts/draft-ietf-quic-recovery.md

 ### Early Retransmit

-Unacknowledged packets close to the tail may have fewer than kReorderingThreshold congestion-controlled packets sent after them.
+Unacknowledged packets close to the tail may have fewer than kReorderingThreshold retransmittable packets sent after them.
 Loss of such packets cannot be detected via Fast Retransmit.
-To enable ack-based loss detection of such packets, receipt of an acknowledgment for the last outstanding congestion-controlled packet triggers the Early Retransmit process, as follows.
+To enable ack-based loss detection of such packets, receipt of an acknowledgment for the last outstanding retransmittable packet triggers the Early Retransmit process, as follows.

-If there are unacknowledged congestion-controlled packets still pending, they should be marked as lost.
+If there are unacknowledged retransmittable packets still pending, they should be marked as lost.
 To compensate for the reduced reordering resilience, the sender SHOULD set an alarm for a small period of time.
-If the unacknowledged congestion-controlled packets are not acknowledged during this time, then these packets MUST be marked as lost.
+If the unacknowledged retransmittable packets are not acknowledged during this time, then these packets MUST be marked as lost.

 An endpoint SHOULD set the alarm such that a packet is marked as lost no earlier